Trail Tools

 Their call is: “Quonk!
 Quonk!
 Quonk!”
 Try it.

-Find the pine tree in the clearing.
-This special tree can help you change into a heron.
+This special oath can help you change into a heron.
 Take turns kneeling before the tree and repeat these magic words:

 “With heron legs I want to walk.